Trump Plans to Help More Republicans Lose in 2018

 How beneficial Trump and his busted brand can be to most GOP candidates next year — or ever again — is very much up for debate.
 A new AP-NORC poll indicates that Trump is the least popular first-year president on record, and the president’s endorsements have panned out terribly so far.
 In a stunning election result in Alabama on Tuesday, Democrat Doug Jones won Jeff Sessions’s vacated Senate seat, beating Trump-endorsed candidate Roy Moore, who allegedly harassed and molested teenage girls.
 Trump, who won Alabama by 28 points last year, originally endorsed Luther Strange, the candidate Moore defeated in the state’s GOP primary.
 And in Virginia, the Republican gubernatorial candidate who Trump backed, Ed Gillespie, was soundly defeated by Democrat Ralph Northam last month.
 In a recent interview, Gillespie admitted that Trump may have been a “big factor” in his loss, though it’s true that plenty of other elements beyond the president played into the recent Republican losses.

 If next year’s fight for Congress becomes a referendum on Trump, it would be a dream scenario for most Democrats.
-Trump’s approval rating has been in the toilet for most the year, and the Trump/Republican-run government is only now on the cusp its first major legislative achievement — a massively unpopular tax cut for corporations and the wealthy, which may also gut the increasingly popular Affordable Care Act.
+Trump’s approval rating has been in the toilet for most of the year, and the Trump-and-Republican-run government is only now on the cusp of its first major legislative achievement — a massively unpopular tax cut for corporations and the wealthy, which may also gut the increasingly popular Affordable Care Act.

 Doubtless, the next ten months will bring plenty more chaos from the White House.
 That doesn’t even include what Trump will end up saying at all those rallies, or how he may attack GOP candidates who refuse his help, creating even more problems for the party.